-If you’re handling production payroll, knowing wage notice requirements by state is a must—especially when you’re filming in more than one location, as you may have different wage notice requirements by state.
-If you don’t follow each correctly, that could mean a number of unwanted consequences from state fines to lawsuits filed by your employees.
+If you’re handling production payroll, understanding wage notice requirements by state is a must—especially when you’re filming in more than one location, as you may have different wage notice requirements by state.
+If you don’t follow each requirement correctly, it could lead to any number of unwanted consequences, from state-levied fines to lawsuits filed by your employees.
 And no one wants to deal with that.

-Our comprehensive list of wage notice requirements by state makes it easy for you to find the proper requirements for you wherever you’re filming—that means not only legal compliance but also, personal peace of mind.
+Our comprehensive list of wage notice requirements by state makes it easy for you to find the proper requirements for you wherever you’re filming.
+That means it can help with not only legal compliance but also personal peace of mind.

 What are wage notice requirements?